cyrildever/crumbl-js/README.md

 ##### Dependencies #####

 This library relies on the following peer dependencies:
-* [`ecies-geth`](https://www.npmjs.com/package/ecies-geth) and [`feistel-cipher`](https://www.npmjs.com/package/feistel-cipher) provided by Edgewhere;
+* [`ecies-geth`](https://www.npmjs.com/package/ecies-geth) and [`feistel-cipher`](https://www.npmjs.com/package/feistel-cipher) provided by Cyril Dever for Edgewhere;
 * [`buffer-xor`](https://www.npmjs.com/package/buffer-xor);
 * [`seedrandom.js`](https://www.npmjs.com/package/seedrandom).

 #### Go Library ####

-You might want to check out the Go implementation for the Crumbl&trade;: [`crumbl-exe`](https://github.com/edgewhere/crumbl-exe), an executable and a Go client for generating secure data storage with trusted signing third-parties using the Crumbl&trade; technology patented by Edgewhere.
+You might want to check out the Go implementation for the Crumbl&trade;: [`crumbl-exe`](https://github.com/cyrildever/crumbl-exe), an executable and a Go client for generating secure data storage with trusted signing third-parties using the Crumbl&trade; technology patented by Cyril Dever for Edgewhere.

 #### Scala Library ####

-You might also want to check out the Scala implementation for the Crumbl&trade;: [`crumbl-jar`](https://github.com/edgewhere/crumbl-jar), a Scala client for the JVM and an executable JAR as well.
+You might also want to check out the Scala implementation for the Crumbl&trade;: [`crumbl-jar`](https://github.com/cyrildever/crumbl-jar), a Scala client for the JVM and an executable JAR as well.

 ### License ###